-It’s strange to consider the possibility of mortgages with no down payments, but they do exist.
+It’s strange to consider the possibility that you can get a mortgage with no down payment, but they do exist.
 The first down-payment-free mortgages became available after World War II and were for former service members only, courtesy of the Veterans’ Administration (VA).

 The VA loan is still an option for veterans, and more zero-down payment loans have emerged to eliminate down payments for even more people.
 If you’re looking to get a mortgage with no down payment, here’s what might be available:

 VA Purchase Loans

-The VA Purchase Loan allows qualifying veterans to purchase a home with no down payment, provided that:
+The VA Purchase Loan allows qualifying veterans to get a mortgage with no down payment, provided that:

 - The purchase price doesn’t exceed the appraised value of the property

 - Your mortgage amount doesn’t exceed your loan limit, which is based on the amount that the VA will pay if you default

 With a VA loan, you don’t have to purchase private mortgage insurance, which most private lenders for real estate require if your down payment is less than 20% of the loan value.
 VA borrowers are also exempt from mortgage insurance premiums, or MIPs, the version of mortgage insurance that the Federal Housing Administration requires of its borrowers.

 VA purchase loans carry many other benefits as well.
 If you qualify, you can expect: